European Defence Agency: Budget

 This budget covers the Agency's operating costs.
 Individual projects are funded separately.

-In its draft budget for the period 2021–2027, the European Commission will allocate €27.5 billion for defence and security.
+In its draft budget for the period 2021–2027, the European Commission allocated €27.5 billion for defence and security.

 History

 The European Defence Agency is part of several decades of steadily more formal defence cooperation in Europe.
 Its work is a continuation of the work of the Western European Armaments Organization (WEAO) and the Western European Armaments Group (WEAG) – it effectively represents the transference of their functions from the WEU to the EU framework, and thus continues the decommissioning of the WEU.
-It may also be seen as growing out of the Eurofighter Typhoon project, and other collaborative defence efforts.